khadersyed/azure-copy-snapshots/README.md

 Or alternately, let me explain, as one should:

-* We first get a list of all current snapshots
+* We get a list of all current snapshots
-* We then create sas uris for all of the aforementioned snapshots
+* Then we create sas uris for all of the aforementioned snapshots
-* Then we ship/copy the blobs to the other subscription - which could have a storage account in a different region than the one in the source region
+* We ship/copy the blobs to the other subscription - which could have a storage account in a different region than the one in the source region
 * We store all the data about the snapshots we are copying, the snapshot start time and everything else in the elasticsearch index called `backup_copies`
-* We can then pass the `-c` additional argument to check for finished copies, update their sizes etc., into the same elasticsearch index
+* To check the status of the snapshot copies, and update the elasticsearch index for any finished copies, pass the `-c` option
+* On a successful copy, a disk snapshot is triggered and the copied blob/vhd is deleted
-* And that's basically it
+* And that's basically it...maybe

 Remember to test the restoration of your backups, folks!!